RobertDyke/Kidnapped-Car/README.md

 # README

    The Kidnapped Car project assumes a car is stolen and moved to an unknown location.
 Using known landmarks it is able to figure out it's location and report it.
 The search uses a Particle Filter.

    The code was built and run on a Virtual Machine running Ubuntu 16.04 and a host machine running Windows 8.1.
 The simulator is run on the host.
 P9's code is run on Ubuntu as Windows 8.1 has trouble using uWebSockets.

    A Particle Filter starts with a crude estimate of the vehicle's position.
 Yaw rate, velocity, and sensor noise are added to create a prediction of the next location.
 Landmarks, sensor noise and the Sensor Fusion (lidar and radar) are added to make the update step.
 A resample then starts the loop over at the prediction step.
 This quickly refines the estimates to fairly accurate guesses.

+   Main.cpp is primarily for communicating with the simulator.
+THe GPS and Landmark noise variables are assigned in main.cpp.

+   The particle filter code is in particle_filter.cpp.